shamal-narkar/Olympics-Score-Analysis-/README.md

-# Olympics-Score-Analysis-
+# Olympics-Score-Analysis

 This project is an interactive and insightful Olympic Score Analysis Dashboard developed using Advanced Excel.
 The dashboard provides a clear and visually engaging representation of Olympic medal data over the years, helping users understand medal trends and country performances.

 ## Key Features

-Year-wise Score Trends: Line chart depicting score trends from 2015 to 2024.
+## Year-wise Score Trends:
+Line chart depicting score trends from 2015 to 2024.

 Total Medal Count: Dynamic display showing the total number of medals won.